birknergard/trump-thoughts/README.md

 - API documentation

 #### maybe?
+- Temp stored images are in a different folder from regular ones (new endpoint?)
 - Multiple GET requests (tone, topic or tone&&topic) with a single method

 ### Frontend
+- Take a look at list responsive design when thoughts arent loaded and when thoughts are loading.
+- Make a dedicated button or indicator for editing thoughts in thoughtlist
+- Delete button should be an x-icon in the corner, harder to misclick.
 - Modify/remove thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)
+- Styling of Item in editmode.
 - general styling (using tailwind)

 #### maybe?